 Students applying for the program must show strong potential for a career in IR with proven academic success.
 Selected students will have an opportunity to intern with an interventional radiologist research mentor host or a corporate research and development mentor host during the summer.
 Medical students interested in applying to the upcoming 2019 summer internship period, must submit the following:

 The application will be considered incomplete until SIR Foundation receives a letter of recommendation from one of the following members of the applicant's faculty:

 For questions regarding the application, please email Sara Myers.

-If you are a Corporate or IR Host Site interested in participating in the 2019 Program, please apply by September 15, 2018.
+If you are a corporate or IR academic host site interested in participating in the 2019 program, please apply by Sep.
+15, 2018.

 Follow their experiences